tako-nori/tako-nori/README.md

 w21, very shy <-- extreme emphasis on this

-c+h, do not copy or heavily reference my skins
+c+h, do not copy my skins

 i only make cosplays